ComScore

 • Time Commitment: 15 minutes

-Forget the guests—we're betting we can tackle the whole tray solo.
-The hardest part will be choosing which flavor of burrata to have first: balsamic, pesto or truffle.
+Forget the guests—you can totally tackle the whole tray solo if you set your mind to it.
+The hardest part of the task will be choosing which flavor of burrata to scarf down first: balsamic, pesto or truffle.

 25. Smoked Salmon Appetizer Platter